Mural del Beso Barcelona: The story behind the “kissing wall”

 How to get to the “mural of beso”?

-The famous kiss mural is located in the centre of Barcelona’s Gothic Quarter, on Isidre Nonell Square in front of Barcelona’s Cathedral.
+The famous kiss is located in Barrio Gótico de Barcelona.
+You can find it at Plaza Isidre Nonell in front of Barcelona’s Cathedral.

 Although it is located in a very tourist area, the cathedral takes all eyes and often goes unnoticed.